Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/renderer-features/how-to-custom-effect-render-objects.md

 The example is complete.
 When the character goes behind GameObjects, Unity draws the character silhouette with the `CharacterBehindObjects` Material.

 ![Character goes behind objects](../Images/how-to-render-objects/character-goes-behind-object.gif)

+With the extra `Character` Renderer Feature, Unity renders GameObjects as follows:

+1. URP Renderer does not render the `Character` GameObject in the **BeforeRenderingOpaques** event, because the `Character` Layer is excluded from the **Opaque Layer Mask** list.

+2. The `DrawCharacterBehind` Renderer Feature draws parts of the character that are behind other GameObjects.
+This happens in the **AfterRenderingOpaques** event.

+3. The `Character` Renderer Feature draws parts of the character that are in front of other GameObjects.
+This happens in the **AfterRenderingOpaques** event, and after executing the `DrawCharacterBehind` Renderer Feature.

 To see another use case of the Render Objects Renderer Feature, refer to the **Object Occlusion** Scene in the [Universal Rendering Examples](https://github.com/Unity-Technologies/UniversalRenderingExamples) project.